An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 increase the levels of oxygen within your blood.

-This, in turn, improves white blood cell function which increases the body's ability to eliminate toxins and other cellular waste by-products resulting from damaged tissue within the hip.
-This allows the hip to more easily stimulate the self healing process.
+This, in turn, improves function of the immune system which increases the body's ability to eliminate toxins and other waste by-products resulting from damaged tissue at the injury location.
+This allows the body to more easily stimulate the self healing process.

 which is a building block for human tissue.